-Our chosen charity is the Against Malaria Foundation, who receive the proceeds of the recycling of your phones and cartridges.
+Our chosen beneficiary for the cartridges sent in through Cartridges4Charity is the Against Malaria Foundation, who receive the proceeds of the recycling of your phones and cartridges.
 Read more about the Against Malaria Foundation.

 These were our partner charities until March 2016.
 If you would like your items to support one of these 3 charities instead of the Against Malaria Foundation, please get in touch to have your account switched over.

 Empty ink and toner cartridges raise up to £2.75 each, and popular models between 50p and £2 typically.
 Just a couple of cartridges could be enough to buy and distribute a mosquito net.
 Phones and unused cartridges can be worth many times this — for popular models up to £100 each.

 Our sister project Ink2Cash enables any charity, organisation, business or individual to raise funds from their own, and their supporters', cartridges and phones.

 We actually try to ensure that your cartridges are reused instead of recycled.
 Reusing (that is, professionally cleaning and refilling) an empty cartridge saves up to 2.5kg of CO2 compared with manufacturing a new cartridge from scratch.

 This helps to offset the carbon footprint of your printing, and ensures materials that would take hundreds of years to naturally degrade in landfill sites are put to better use.

 We need to ensure that the value of your cartridges is enough to cover the costs of collection, and processing, as well as the funds passed to the Against Malaria Foundation.

 This means, as with any other place you can recycle your cartridges, we will need some information from you about your cartridges before we can offer a free collection or give you a Freepost address to send them to.

 You can check your cartridges quickly and easily online.